nielsvermaut/Chronos/README.md

 ##Demo
 A demo can be found on http://tools.gamehour.be/chronos

+##License
+As usual, software should be open CC-SA

 ##Support and question
 Questions can be mailed to im@nielsvermaut.eu or @nielsvermaut at Twitter.